When it comes to defending your outdoor living space from pests, nothing quite compares to battling mosquitoes.

 That means emptying old pails, cans, and that old tire behind the shed or barn that has captured rain water.

-And if you have kiddie pools or bird baths, its vital to empty and replace their water regularly.
+And if you have kiddie pools or bird bath fountains, its vital to empty and replace their water regularly.
 In as little as 48 hours, they can be filled with hatching larvae.

 Last but not least, remember that spouting and downspouts can be a breeding ground too.
 If they are clogged with debris, they become excellent places for water to lie, and mosquitoes to breed.